Örökrangadó: 1903-1945

 The first match between Ferencváros and MTK was played in the 1903 Nemzeti Bajnokság I season on 1 March 1903 at Millenáris Sporttelep.
 The match was won by Ferencváros (3–1).
 At the end of the season Ferencváros won their first ever national championship, while MTK finished 3rd.
 The following season, it was MTK who tasted gold for the very first time, as they finished 1 point above Ferencváros.

 In 1908, MTK won the league unbeaten, and would set a record of 9 consecutive titles between 1917 and 1925.
 Their hegemony would be broken by Ferencváros, who completed a three-peat between 1926 and 1928.
-In October 1924, MTK handed FTC a humiliating 11–2 defeat at Hungária Körút, in front of 20,000 spectators.
+In October 1924, MTK handed FTC a humiliating 11–2 defeat at Hungária körút, in front of 20,000 spectators.
 György Orth found the back of the net 5 times, while György Molnár scored a hat-trick.

 In 1929, MTK finished 1 point above FTC.
 Going into the 1930s, MTK had the upper hand over Ferencváros, with 13 league titles under their belt, while their green and white rivals had 11.

 Until 1931, the fixture between the Ferencváros and MTK Budapest was called by the English word "derby".
-However, from 1931 the term Örökrangadó was used which was coined by Gyula Bendekovics, a barber assistant, in a contest organised by a sports paper.
+However, from 1935 the term Örökrangadó was used which was coined by Gyula Bendekovics, a barber assistant, in a contest organised by a sports paper.

 In 1932, Ferencváros won the league undefeated, with a 100% win-record, winning all 22 of their fixtures.
 They dismantled MTK 4-2 and 5-1 during the season.

 MTK won the 1932 Hungarian Cup, by defeating FTC 4–3, in a game where Ferencváros scrambled a 0–2 lead.
 3 years later, the team from the 9th district exacted revenge, as they beat MTK in the 1935 Hungarian cup final.

-In September 1935, MTK defeated Ferencváros at home for the first time in 11 years, as they beat FTC 3–2 at Hungária-Úti Pálya.
+In September 1935, MTK defeated Ferencváros at home for the first time in 11 years, as they beat FTC 3–2 at Hungária körút.

-in 1940, as a response to the tighter restrictions on Jewish people in Hungary, MTK disbanded, due to the club's heavy Jewish-affiliation.
+in 1940, as a response to the tighter restrictions on Jewish people in Hungary, MTK disbanded, due to the club's heavy Jewish affiliation.
 After the Second World War ended, MTK were founded again in 1945, and saw some success, namely winning the 1951, 1953 and 1957/58 national championships, and would not leave the top 3 for 10 seasons.

-However, by 1941, Ferencváros had overtaken MTK in terms of national championships, winning their 16th leaguetitle, and while MTK faced a title-drought after 1958, that spanned nearly three decades, Ferencváros, who had a title-drought of their own, between 1949 and 1963, won an additional 6 national championships by the time MTK were champions again, in 1987.
+However, by 1941, Ferencváros had overtaken MTK in terms of national championships, winning their 16th league title, and while MTK faced a title-drought after 1958, that spanned nearly three decades, Ferencváros, who had a title-drought of their own, between 1949 and 1963, won an additional 6 national championships by the time MTK were champions again, in 1987.

-In May 1945, the first Örökrangadó was held since MTK's disbandement, and MTK won the encounter 1–0 at Üllői Út, with a goal by Károly Palatinus.
+In May 1945, the first Örökrangadó was held since MTK's disbandment, and MTK won the encounter 1–0 at Üllői út, with a goal by Károly Palatinus.